By Bonnie L. Grant

 How to Dry Fresh Basil

 Dry basil has a more intense flavor when it is fresh but it degrades quickly.
-Dried herbs are generally 3 to 4 times stronger than the fresh herb.
+Dried herbs are generally three to four times stronger than the fresh herb.
 The leaves have high moisture content and need to dry quickly to prevent molding.
 Air has to circulate freely around both sides of the leaf for the fastest drying.
 Drying fresh basil is an easy way to preserve the fresh lemony-anise to spicy-pepper flavor of the herb.

 There are two quick and effective methods of drying basil.
 You can cut stems around 6 inches long and bind them together in small bunches to hang dry.
 Place a paper bag around the bundles, which has holes punched in it.
 Hang the drying basil in a dimly lit to dark room with low humidity and warm temperatures.
 The bag will catch dry bits of the leaves as they fall off.
 You can also dry basil in a food dehydrator.
 Lay each leaf in a single layer on the racks and allow them to dry in the machine until completely crisp.